openego/eGo/doc/welcome.rst

 system modelling.
 Parts of the data used by eGo and related tools in the openego toolchain are made available through the OEP.

-eGo uses the ``ego.io`` package to access data from the Open Energy Database through the OEP REST API.
-A registered OEP account is required for workflows that access the database through this interface.

 Depending on the selected workflow, eGo may alternatively use imported results or locally available data.
 Further information on data access and configuration is provided in the